mbta/screens/docs/tech_specs/screens_by_alert/proposal.md

-# Screens by alert real-time data source
+# Screens by alert real-time data source - problem description & proposed solution

 ## The need
 [Screenplay][screenplay] designs include several features that **depend on the ability to know, in real time,